vk3txd/nko-antenna-brief/docs/NKO_Misconceptions.md

 _Clarification_
 Common-mode current is often associated with unwanted effects in conventional systems.
 In the NKO, it is a functional component of the radiating system and is not inherently a loss mechanism.
+NKO uses it on the vertical coax section to radiate, with the 1:1 balun at the bottom defining the boundary of the radiating coax above.

 ---

 ## Misconception 6: “This is an EFHW variant.”

 _Clarification_
 The NKO is not an end-fed antenna.
 It is a 3 wire radiating structure, a hybrid system with a distinct current structure involving multiple coupled conductors.

 ---